Kot Addu, Pakistan: Education

 Like other major cities in Punjab, Kot Addu features a rich educational landscape.
 In the last few years, the city has observed a surge in the number of educational institutions.
-Colleges include private commerce and science colleges, schools, academies like Concordia Colleges (A Project of Beaconhouse), Punjab Inter Science Academy, and a Cadet College (Now: Superior Group Of Colleges).
+Colleges include private commerce and science colleges, schools, academies like Concordia Colleges (a project of Beaconhouse), Punjab Inter Science Academy, and a Cadet College (now: Superior Group Of Colleges).
 Government degrees are provided for both men and women.
-Several colleges are affiliated with the Bahuddin Zakrya University, B.Z.U.
-Multan Pakistan, and Punjab University Lahore Pakistan.
-The names of some private institutions are, Kot Addu School of Economics and Management Sciences (Mr. Fiaz Hussain Malik, director), Punjab Higher Secondary School, Bismillah.
-Inter Science Academy, Punjab Group of Colleges, My School System, Dar-E-Arqam School, Oxford Grammar School, Professor Academy etc. A Government Technical College is also under construction.
+Several colleges are affiliated with the Bahuddin Zakrya University (B.Z.U) Multan Pakistan, and Punjab University Lahore Pakistan.

+Some of the private educational institutions in the area are: Kot Addu School of Economics and Management Sciences; Punjab Higher Secondary School, Bismillah; Inter Science Academy; Punjab Group of Colleges; My School System; Dar-E-Arqam School; Oxford Grammar School and Professor Academy.
+A government technical college is also under construction.